 IAM Patent 1000

-One of the founding partners of HOYNG ROKH MONEGIER, Simon is an English-qualified barrister who is entitled to practice before all Dutch and English Courts.
-He has a technical background, having originally trained as a chemist and worked for a while at the European Patent Office.
+One of the founding partners of HOYNG ROKH MONEGIER, Simon is an English-qualified barrister and Dutch-qualified advocaat who is entitled to practice before all Dutch Courts.
+He has a technical background, having originally trained as a chemist and then worked for a while at the European Patent Office.
 Simon’s practice is primarily focused on international patent litigation, though he also has extensive experience in other areas of IP law, including pharmaceutical regulatory and advertising law, agricultural biotechnology, and anti-piracy and anti-counterfeiting.

 Whilst most of his work is in the healthcare, biotech, medical device and pharmaceuticals area, he has handled patent cases in a wide variety of other technical fields, including mechanical and electronics-related inventions.
 Much of the work Simon is involved with is cross-border in nature and he has extensive experience of coordinating multi-jurisdictional IP matters.
-Representative clients in the pharmaceutical / biotechnology field include Johnson & Johnson, Abbott, Sanofi, GlaxoSmithKline and Pfizer.
+Representative clients in the pharmaceutical / biotechnology field include Johnson & Johnson, Abbott, Sanofi, Pfizer, UCB, Research Corporation Technologies, and Regeneron.

 - Sanofi v Teva (irbesartan / HCTZ combination SPC).
-Successfully obtained, in September 2012, a preliminary injunction and recall order against a manufacturer of a generic version of Sanofi’s CoAprovel product, which is used for the treatment of hypertension.
+Successfully obtained, in 2012, a preliminary injunction and recall order against a manufacturer of a generic version of Sanofi’s CoAprovel product, used for the treatment of hypertension.
 This was the first case in The Netherlands involving the infringement of a combination Supplementary Protection Certificate following the decision of the Court of Justice in the Medeva case.
-The main proceedings are ongoing.

-- Representing the patent holders in infringement proceedings relating to the use of antibody phage display for the manufacture and selection of antibody DNA (2010 to date).
+- Representing the patent holders in infringement proceedings relating to the use of antibody phage display for the manufacture and selection of antibody DNA (2010 – 2014).

 - Cordis (Johnson & Johnson) v Boston Scientific and Medinol.
 Successfully acted for Johnson & Johnson in the “stent wars” against both Boston Scientific and Medinol.
 This spate of cases included the first ever Dutch anti-suit injunction, obtained by J&J in order to prevent Medinol from relying on its family of almost identical medical device patents, until the validity of the patents was no longer at issue in proceedings before the EPO.